Hedgehog poo – the morning after the night before!

 So, poo glorious poo, my favourite sign of Spring!

 My hedgehog rescue is entirely self-funded.
 If you’ve found this blog post useful, you can read more about my work here and also how to support it.

 I don’t put detailed information on my page about the treatments I use but I follow the Vale Wildlife protocols for treating hedgehogs.
 If you are a hedgehog rehabilitator and would like any advice, please get in touch here.
 If you are caring for a hedgehog, you can also send off poo samples for testing via the information found here.

-I also make handmade silver nature jewellery to raise funds for my hedgehog hospital and you can visit my online shop here.
+I make handmade silver jewellery inspired by nature and wildlife to raise funds for my hedgehog hospital.
+You can visit my shop here.